 combox was run on a GNU/Linux machine and an OS X machine and a file was alternatively created/modified/renamed/deleted on one of the machine and it was verified if the respective file was also created/modified/renamed/deleted on the other machine.
 The GNU/Linux machine was a virtual machine (1yra) running Debian GNU/Linux stable; the OS X machine was on Mavericks (10.9) during the initial stage of testing, later it was upgraded to Yosemite (10.10).
 The node directories to scatter files' shards were the Dropbox directory and the Google Drive directory.
-The official Dropbox client was used to automatically sync files from the Dropbox directory to the Dropbox' server on both the GNU/Linux machine and the OS X machine; the official Google Drive client was used to automatically sync files from the Google Drive directory to Google Drive's server on GNU/Linux.
+The official Dropbox client was used to automatically sync files from the Dropbox directory to the Dropbox' server on both the GNU/Linux machine and the OS X machine; the official Google Drive client was used to automatically sync files from the Google Drive directory to Google Drive's server on OS X and rclone[29] was used to sync files from the Google Drive directory to Google Drive's server on GNU/Linux.